- The fastest fish in the ocean all have one thing in common: they are long, narrow, and have special adaptations to reduce drag.

 #8 Blue Shark

-Moving stealthily through deep waters, the blue shark is one of the top predators of the world’s ocean.
+Moving stealthily through deep waters, the blue shark is one of the top predators of the world’s oceans.
 Measuring up to 12 feet long and sometimes weighing more than 400 pounds, they have a long, sleek body and elongated snout with a recognizable bright blue coloration on their upper half.
 Like the mako shark, they have denticles covering the sides of their body to significantly reduce drag and turbulence in the water.
 Reports suggest its normal speed is somewhere in the range of 20 to 40 miles per hour.

 Read here to learn more about the blue shark.